 For example, a standard shower consumes around 2 GPM and a dishwasher around three.
 If you’d like to run two hot showers and the dishwasher at the same time, you’d need a heater that can handle at least 8 GPM.

 • Temperature rise.
 The temperature rise is the difference between the temperature of inlet water (water coming into the pipes) and your desired temperature for hot water.
-If you live in an area where the groundwater is 60° and you want it to be heated up to 100°, your heater must be able to boost the incoming water temperature by at least 40°.
+If you live in an area where the groundwater is 60° and you want it to be heated up to 100°F, your heater must be able to boost the incoming water temperature by at least 40°F.

 The actual GPM of a unit can fluctuate depending on the temperature rise needed.
-Tankless heater will produce their maximum capacity in hotter regions where groundwater temperatures are 70° or above.
+A tankless heater will produce its maximum capacity in hotter regions where groundwater temperatures are 70°F or above.
 Less hot water will be available in colder climates as the unit struggles to raise the water temperature.
 Basically, the colder the incoming water, the more the unit has to work to heat it, thus producing lower GPM.

 Manufacturers usually include a heater’s GPM capacity based on the required temperature rise in the owner’s manual or product specification sheet.
 These can be downloaded on the product page of the manufacturer’s website.

 • Fuel type.
 Tankless water heaters can run on natural gas, propane, or electricity.